syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 ## Manually generate Columns

-`SfDatagrid` also allows you to define the columns manually by adding the GridColumn objects to the [SfDatagrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) collection.
+SfDataGrid also allows you to define the columns manually by adding the GridColumn objects to the [SfDatagrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) collection.
 In case if you want only the manually defined columns to be in view, then you can achieve it by setting the [SfDatagrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) property to `false`.
 There are different types of columns available in SfDatagrid and you can create any column based on your requirements from both XAML and code.

-The following code example illustrates about creating columns manually in `SfDatagrid`
+The following code example illustrates about creating columns manually in SfDataGrid

 {% tabs %}
 {% highlight xaml %}